 European Space Agency: Missions, Earth Observation: ENVISAT, http://envisat.esa.int (accessed 3 July 2008)

-Please list all footnotes at the end of the article.
+Please list all footnotes at section end or at the end of the article.

 Please use only one typeface and size.
 All text should be ranged left and unjustified.